Home > Reviews > Douglas Alpine Review

 Should You Buy the Douglas Alpine?

-Advertised as an upgrade to the Douglas Original, the overall performance of the Douglas Alpine did not justify an additional $200 for the Queen.
-Specifically, this model did not improve the concerns I had with the Douglas Original, such as lack of bounce, motion isolation, and edge support.
+Advertised as an upgrade to the Douglas Original, the overall performance of the Douglas alpine mattress did not justify an additional $200 for the queen size Douglas alpine.
+This alpine mattress review confirmed that the Douglas Alpine does not meaningfully address the core weaknesses of the original Douglas mattress: lack of bounce, motion isolation, and good edge support remain consistent limitations across the Douglas mattress range.

 Frequently Asked Questions